jojo157/FundCentreGame/README.md

 - Windows 8.1
 - MacOS Big Sur 11.2.3
 - iOS 14.4.2
+- Android

 The was no differences detected on different operating systems.
+[Browser Stack](live.browserstack.com) was used to view and check the functionality across a wide range of devices and operating systems.

 ## Technologies Used